The Sit Slide and Stand Pad is a one way slide pad, which:

 - Allows a person to sit down at the front of a chair, and then slide their hips back into the chair

 They should be able to lean back against the chair, but they should not slide off it.
-This product will be good for someone who normally gently slides off the chair.
+This product could be useful for someone who normally gently slides off the chair.
 It may possibly replace a belt type restraint.
 It is best if patients wear trousers as some slippery dress fabrics could ride up.

 The pad does not build up heat, is comfortable to sit on and is virtually unnoticeable when in use.
 Test to make sure the pad does not interfere with any special pressure care cushions.
 You may be able to use this product underneath a cushion.